Kamini235/Sales-Data-Analysis-Project-using-Python.io/README.md

 # Sales-Data-Analysis-Project-using-Python.io
 Data Cleaning &amp; Exploratory Data Analysis (EDA) Project Using Python This is an end-to-end data analysis project where I worked on Sales data to perform data cleaning, preprocessing, and exploratory data analysis (EDA).
+Sales Analytics: Sales Insights Dashboard A dynamic, interactive data visualization tool built to explore sales data —focusing on regional comparisons, potential customer across different states, occupation, gender and age groups.
+The Sales Dashboard is a visually engaging and analytical report designed to help users explore and compare over different customer across States and Age groups.
+The dashboard focuses on highlighting major features like Top States and The Products having more revenue earned, Age group wise purchased, and considering the gender factor to attract customers.
+Improved sales by identifying most selling product categories and products, which can help to plan inventory and hence meet the demands
+The goal was to transform raw data into a clean analysed format ready for business insights.

+📋 Key Tasks Performed
+Task 01: Data Cleaning & Preprocessing
+1. Loaded Raw Data: Processed CSV files to start the analysis.
+2. Handled Missing Values: Identified and filled/dropped null values to ensure data quality.
+3. Removed Duplicates: Cleaned the dataset by removing redundant entries.
+4. Cleaned and standardized column names for better readability.
+5. Standardized Formats: Corrected data types (Dates, Strings) for consistency.

+Task 02: Exploratory Data Analysis (EDA)
+1. Statistical Summary: Analysed mean, median, and distribution of the data.
+2. Data Visualization: Created charts to extract insights and identify patterns.
+3. Correlation Analysis: Found relationships between different data variables.

+🛠️ Tools Used
+1. Python: Core programming language.
+2. Pandas: For data manipulation and cleaning.
+3. NumPy: For numerical operations.
+4. Matplotlib: For data visualization.
+5. Jupyter Notebook: Development environment.

+Data Source
+This Sales data is downloaded from online You Tube Channel.

+Conclusions

+	Successfully transformed a messy dataset into cleaned format.
+	Extracted key insights that can help in decision-making processes.
+	From graphs we can see that most of the buyers are females and even the purchasing power of females are greater than men.
+	Most of the buyers are of age group between 26-35 yrs female. ( i.e. more than 4 lacs) 	We conclude that most of the orders & total sales/amount are from Uttar Pradesh, Maharashtra and Karnataka respectively 	Maximum number of the buyers are working in IT, Healthcare and Aviation sector.
+	More number of the sold products are from Food, Clothing and Electronics category.

+This project helped me strengthen my data cleaning and analysis skills and understand how raw data is transformed into useful insights.

+Suggestions and feedback are welcome